JLockerman/FuzzyLog/README.md

 ## Servers

-A CLI interface for starting Fuzzy Log servers can be found in [servers/tcp_server].
+A CLI binding for starting Fuzzy Log servers can be found in [servers/tcp_server].

 ## C Bindings